-Workers' housing tenure was used to approximate the workers' degree of household leverage and it was represented by six indicator variables.
+Workers' housing state was used to approximate the workers' degree of household leverage and it was represented by six indicator variables.
 We distinguished between tenants and homeowners, where owners were categorised based on their LTV.
 Note that we were not able to distinguish between tenants who rent social or private housing.
-However, most tenants in our sample rent social housing, as 88.47% of all Dutch tenants do so.
+However, most tenants in our sample rent social housing, as 88.47 per cent of all Dutch tenants do so.
 The LTV, which is expressed as a percentage, was constructed by the observed mortgage loan relative to the property value of the home.
-The six indicator variables equal one if the worker is a tenant (base category), is an outright owner (i.e. an owner who has an LTV equal to 0% on the home) and has an LTV between 0-33, 33-66, 66-100 and 100-133%, respectively.
-Note that the so-called underwater homeowners have an LTV over 100% on the home.
+The six indicator variables equal one if the worker is a tenant (base category), is an outright owner (i.e. an owner who has an LTV equal to 0 per cent on the home) and has an LTV between 0-33, 33-66, 66-100 and 100-133 per cent, respectively.12 Note that the so-called underwater homeowners have an LTV over 100 per cent on the home.